Aboriginal Withdrawal Unit

 How to access this service?

-You can be referred by a Community Alcohol and Drug Service, other drug and alcohol treatment service, or a healthcare provider (including a hospital, mental health service, Aboriginal Drug and Alcohol Service (AADS) and Aboriginal Medical Services (AMS) and other Aboriginal community controlled health service ).
+You can be referred by a Community Alcohol and Drug Service, other drug and alcohol treatment service, or a healthcare provider (including a hospital, mental health service, Wungening Aboriginal Corporation, Aboriginal Medical Services (AMS) and other Aboriginal community controlled health services).

 For more information download the Aboriginal Withdrawal Unit brochure and the Next Step Inpatient Withdrawal Unit Client Admission Information Brochure.